-- 9) If all goes well, the token\enrollment.elf command will finish and a set of 19 data files file by the name 'C1\V\\KG\FU\25C\1.00V\E\PUFNums.txt' will be created on your laptop or UNM server in the PROTOCOL directory.
-This is the enrollment data for the 19 instances of the HELP PUF obtained from your Zybo board. - 10) Edit construct\MasterDB.csh and replace the C1 with the chip number you have been assigned and run it.
+9) If all goes well, the token_enrollment.elf command will finish and a set of 19 data files file by the name 'C1_V_KG_FU_25C_1.00V_E_PUFNums.txt' will be created on your laptop in the PROTOCOL directory.
+This is the enrollment data for the 19 instances of the HELP PUF obtained from your Zybo board.

-'''
+10) Edit construct_MasterDB.csh and replace the C1 with the chip number you have been assigned and run it.

 ./construct_MasterDB.csh

-'''

 This script simply creates a MasterDB.txt file that is the concatenation of all the individual data files.
-You can delete the 19 individual 'C1\V\\KG\FU\25C\1.00V\E\PUFNums.txt' files.
+You can delete the 19 individual 'C1_V_KG_FU_25C_1.00V_E_PUFNums.txt' files.

 NOTE: The instance of HELP that is programmed onto the Zybo board is the last one programmed when you ran enrollment.
-For labs beyond this one, you can reprogram the board with any of the 19 HELP instances by running the program\FPGA.elf program that I have provided in the BITSTREAMS directory for this lab.
-Download program\FPGA.elf from UNM learn, transfer it to your Zybo board and run it as follows:
+For labs beyond this one, you can reprogram the board with any of the 19 HELP instances by running the program_FPGA.elf program that I have provided in the BITSTREAMS directory for this lab.
+Download program_FPGA.elf from UNM learn, transfer it to your Zybo board and run it as follows:

-'''

 program_FPGA.elf 10

-'''